Project Description

 Commercial repair and/or sterilization for reusable products.
 When reusable equipment needs repair, hospitals frequently partner with vendors who repair the products to bring them to safe standards.
 These companies may also provide cleaning and disinfecting of reusable hospital equipment, or hospitals may send used equipment directly to companies that provide this service.
 Often, these services are used by hospitals that either don’t have an in-house SPD or are too complex to process and repair internally.
 Endoscopes, for example, are reusable devices frequently sent to third-party repair companies.
 However, the principle behind “Right to Repair” is frequently challenged in this effort to maximize the life of medical equipment, through restrictive contracts or de-facto monopolization of equipment maintenance.
 Unlike SUD reprocessing, the right to repair has not been codified in healthcare instrument or asset acquisitions.

 Commercial reprocessing for SUDs.
 The U.S. Food and Drug Administration (FDA) created a regulatory pathway over 20 years ago for SUDs to ensure reprocessed SUDs are safe and effective.
 Europe, as of 2017, has a similar, manufacturer level of regulatory oversight of SUD reprocessing.
 Today, over 300 types of SUDs have been cleared by regulatory authorities for reprocessing by commercial entities, finding they are “substantially equivalent” to the original device.
-Over 10,300 hospitals and surgical centers in the U.S. and Europe partner with commercial reprocessors to reduce costs, build supply chain resilience, and reduce greenhouse gas emissions.
+Nearly 12,000 hospitals and surgical centers in the U.S. and Europe partner with commercial reprocessors to reduce costs, build supply chain resilience, and reduce greenhouse gas emissions.

 Commercial SUD reprocessors may be independent of the original equipment manufacturer (OEM), a subsidiary of the OEM, or may have a collaborative relationship with the OEM.
 Unlike other types of medical device/equipment repair or reuse, commercial SUD reprocessing is highly regulated and the right of hospitals to reprocess their SUDs is firmly established in law and regulation.
 The successful history of SUD reprocessing validates the effectiveness of reuse as a core function in healthcare to extend product life and incur the ancillary benefits associated with doing so.
 Members of the Association of Medical Device Reprocessors (AMDR) have demonstrated there is a safe, successful, and circular business model in SUD reprocessing.